 Backup Exec on Linux, otherwise known as RALUS, is great but it has no provisions for limiting it’s disk I/O or CPU usage during different periods of the day.
 Unfortunately, BE for Windows doesn’t have that option either, so get on it Symantec, nudge, nudge.

 If you’re like me, you might have backup jobs on File Servers that span several terabytes worth of data that can essentially run for a day or two on their own.
-The problem is that people get really bitchy when things don’t run at the normal speed that they are used to and the inconsiderate jerks don’t give a shit when you explain why, they just want it fixed.
+The problem is that people get really bitchy when things don’t run at the normal speed that they are used to and the inconsiderate assholes don’t give a shit when you explain why.

-Well, here are a few cron job tasks that I came up with to help relieve some of that pressure on your file server.
+Well here are a few cron job tasks that I came up with to help relieve some of that pressure on your file server.
 Continue reading “BackupExec 2012 – How to Limit CPU Usage and Disk I/O on RALUS with Cron Jobs”